hammcin/CarND-Extended-Kalman-Filter-Project/writeup.md

 #### 3. Your Kalman Filter algorithm first predicts then updates.

+After initializing the state and covariance matrices with the first measurement, my Kalman Filter then predicts the state and covariance matrices from their previous values on subsequent iterations (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 113-148).
+Prediction is then followed by a measurement update step (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 150-177).

+To perform the prediction step, it is necessary to update the state transition and process noise covariance matrices according to the time elapsed between each iteration (FusionEKF.cpp, FusionEKF::ProcessMeasurement, lines 126-146).
+The updated state transition and process noise covariance matrices can then be used to predict the new state and covariance matrices (kalman_filter.cpp, KalmanFilter::Predict, line 29-40).

 #### 4. Your Kalman Filter can handle radar and lidar measurements.